What age can I start?

 - Not at all!
 A lot of our mums and dads cannot swim a stroke which is often part of the reason why they have enrolled baby to swim.
 Our pools are taught in a maximum depth of 1.15m so shallow enough for all.
 Our instructors are also trained lifeguards, for yours and baby’s safety.

-- Sorry, but no. There are no refunds in the event that you miss a lesson (part or whole) or indeed the entire course.
+- You are allowed 2 make up lessons per term.
+No availability can be guaranteed but we will always try to accommodate.
+There are no refunds in the event that you miss a lesson (part or whole) or indeed the entire course.

 Can I have a trial lesson or taster session?